RAFAEL

-Brand Strategy · Creative Direction · Growth Systems
+Creative Strategy · Narrative Architecture · Growth Systems

-AS A STRATEGIST, MY WORK BRIDGES THE LOGIC OF BUSINESS, THE NUANCE OF CULTURE, AND THE EMOTIONAL INTELLIGENCE OF STORYTELLING, DELIVERING MEASURABLE BRANDING AND BUSINESS OUTCOMES.
+AS A CREATIVE STRATEGIST, MY WORK BRIDGES THE LOGIC OF BUSINESS, THE NUANCE OF CULTURE, AND THE EMOTIONAL IMPACT OF STORYTELLING, DRIVING MEASURABLE BRANDING AND BUSINESS OUTCOMES.

-EACH CASE STUDY BEGINS WITH STRATEGIC LISTENING—SURFACING UNDER-ARTICULATED, HIGH-LEVERAGE OPPORTUNITIES—THEN BUILDING THE STRATEGIC, CULTURAL, AND NARRATIVE FRAMEWORKS THAT ALIGN GOALS, ACTIONS, AND OUTCOMES.
+EACH CASE STUDY BEGINS WITH STRATEGIC LISTENING, SURFACING HIGH-LEVERAGE OPPORTUNITIES, THEN BUILDING THE STRATEGIC, CULTURAL, AND NARRATIVE FRAMEWORKS THAT ALIGN BUSINESS GOALS, CREATIVE ACTIONS, AND MARKET OUTCOMES.

 CLIENT: The New Museum of Contemporary Art